bmolab/human_body_prior/BMO_README.md

 # Modified VPoser Training Workflow

 This note covers the current end-to-end workflow for the modified VPoser training pipeline.
-It focuses on the framework changes and the commands needed to run the pipeline, not on covering every experiment variant.
+It focuses on the framework changes and the commands needed to run the pipeline, not every experiment variant.
 For more development-related details (e.g. what we experimented with), please check [DevNotes](https://github.com/bmolab/knowledge-share-docs/blob/main/human_body_prior/Dev_Notes_202605.md).

 High-level changes:
 - The main VPoser implementation now encodes poses through a continuous 6D rotation representation.